Cyphle/kata-bank-account/README.md

     - I want to see the history. (operation, date, amount, balance)  of my operations
         - Each operation has a date, an amount and the account balance after the operation
     - In order to check my operations

-## Tests

-Test that tests deposit, withdrawal and history print is in : ConsolePrintHistoryTest